cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Examples
 ^^^^^^^^

-We now look at the example modulefiles for the modulerc based strategy.
+We now look at the example modulefiles for the *Modulerc-based* strategy.
 As noted previously, the best choice of whether to set the ``requireIt`` flag to ``LoadedCompilerMatches`` and ``LoadedMPIMatches`` (instructing them to to a ``prereq`` on the requesting compiler/MPI module) depends on whether